pjtunstall/spotify-scraper/README.md

 ### Respect the Robots

-Whether repeating with Spotify or extending to other sites, continue to respect the guidelines for scraping, as laid out in the robots.txt.
+Whether repeating with Spotify or extending to other sites, continue to scrape ethically and respect the guidelines as laid out in the robots.txt.
 In [Spotify](https://www.spotify.com/robots.txt)'s case:

 ```
 Disallow: /*/about-us/contact/contact-spotify-password/